 AgentFX is a platform independent 3D-engine written in Java and uses the OpenGL API to deliver high-end features like real-time shadow volumes and dynamic lights.
-The new v2.1 includes a rewrite and major update of the scengraph and rendering engine, improved support for vertex and pixel shaders using Cg-language, resource-based Input/Out for use with Java Webstart, and a new input system.
+The new v2.1.1 of AgentFX is mainly an update but also integerates skelton-based models with shaders using Cg language.
+Tutorials shows how to use shader-skinned skelton-based models.

 The latest v0.95 release of LWJGL includes support for the recently recently released EXT_framebuffer_object extension.
 LWJGL provides Java developers access to high performance cross-platform libraries such as the OpenGL and OpenAL APIs allowing for state of the art 3D games and 3D sound.

 These C++ WIndows tutorials will help you get off the ground using the OpenGL API integrated with MFC classes and Glut.
 The tutorials are designed to be used with Microsoft Developer .NET 2003 or later